Skip to content

 )

-This can be passed to the send method.
+This type can be passed directly to the send method.

 Custom Notification Data

 Apple provides engineers with the ability to add custom payload data to each notification.
-In order to facilitate this we have the APNSwiftNotification.
+In order to facilitate this we accept Codable conformance to the payload parameter on all send apis.

 }